Saamy88/calculator/README.md

- # This is a simple ANDROID calculator
+ # This is a simple ANDROID calculator \n
- # We are changing this file for GitHub purposes!
+ # We are changing this file for GitHub purposes! \n
  # NEW LINE